LDiazN/ubox/README.md

 <img width="1911" height="1020" alt="image8" src="https://github.com/user-attachments/assets/0933f904-9d71-4806-ad49-aed1ccb1d258" />

+Note that this approach to parallel computing is not ideal for every situation.
+If the game logic requires immediate access to things that are executed on background, you can get consistency errors.
+In this case our solution works because background tasks only touch terrain that is far away from the player most of the time.

 ## Architecture

 Given the nature of the game, we decided to go for a [data oriented](https://en.wikipedia.org/wiki/Data-oriented_design) approach for the world representation.
 This means that chunks are not stored as an array of structs, but a [struct of arrays](https://en.wikipedia.org/wiki/AoS_and_SoA).